*note: This story was updated Sept. 19. The original story said Walsh fought in the Battle of Midway. He fought in the Battle of Iwo Jima.*

 Walsh said in some ways this may have helped him.
 Not having to overcome the habits a person may have from driving allowed him to learn unrestricted, he said.

-Walsh fought in the war as a dive-bomber as a member of the Navy reserves.
-He would also fight in the Battle of Midway in 1942.
+Walsh fought in the war as a dive-bomber as a member of the Navy Reserves.
+He fought in the Battle of Iwo Jima in 1945.

 “You came flying in straight down, hanging by your seatbelt and looking at the ship that was your target,” he said.
 “You had two-second intervals between the aircraft.
 You had six planes in a division with two seconds of separation.
 So you had six planes coming straight down at a Japanese ship.”

-Walsh said dive bombing is often misunderstood.
-Images that show planes flying straight down or simply flying straight and dropping a bomb where incorrect, he said.
+Walsh said dive-bombing is often misunderstood.
+Images that show planes flying straight down or simply flying straight and dropping a bomb were incorrect, he said.